 With its well-known Super Bowl ads featuring famous actors and athletes, Wix is certainly the flashier of the two companies.

-But do its features, price and ease-of-use stack up favorably against SiteBuilder.com?
+But do its features, price and ease-of-use stack up favorably against Web.com?
 The short answer is yes.
-SiteBuilder is an effective website builder, but Wix offers a superior product that lives up to the hype.
+Web.com is an effective website builder, but Wix offers a superior product that lives up to the hype.
 Read on for a detailed comparison of how these two website builders rate in several key areas.

 One of the key factors in choosing a website builder is the pricing plans on offer.
 This is particularly true if you are a small business owner and every purchasing decision can make or break you.
 Building a website was once a very expensive proposition.
 However, the emergence of the do-it-yourself website building model has cut the cost of both building and maintaining a website from thousands of dollars to as little as a couple hundred dollars a year.

-For those seeking a simple site for personal use, for a portfolio or for a small business, SiteBuilder's Pro or Premium plan are reasonable options.
+For those seeking a simple site for personal use, for a portfolio or for a small business, Web.com’s website builder plans are reasonable if not pricy options.
 However, if you are looking to open an online store and you require Ecommerce functionality, Wix's Ecommerce plan offers the most reasonable option at just $17 per month.

-Wix offers all of these features and more.
-It’s on the cutting edge technologically and is constantly adding new features.
-Wix app market allows users to add various functions to their site with one click.
+Wix is on the cutting edge technologically and is constantly adding new features.
+The Wix app market allows users to add various functions to their site with one click.
 It features more than 150 apps, some of which are free and some of which are paid.
 Wix plans come with an SEO Wiz that takes you step-by-step through a plan to increase your site's reach on search engines.
 Popular apps allow you to add directions to your location on your site, a widget with the weather, the possibility to share playlists, a form to collect contacts from your site and a forum to let visitors to your site interact with you and other users.

 Perhaps Wix's most impressive feature is its Artificial Design Intelligence (ADI), which it released in 2016.
 Wix ADI is ideal for those who want to save the time and energy of using a drag-and-drop editor to create their site.
 It designs your website for you in a matter of minutes by asking a few questions about your site's subject matter and your style preferences.
 Once ADI has designed your site, you can still jump back on with the drag-and-drop editor and adjust it as you see fit.

-For those seeking to start a personal website or simple business website, SiteBuilder's feature offering may be enough.
-It answers all of the basic needs.
+For those seeking to start a personal website or simple business website, Web.com's features offering may be enough as they provide all of the basic needs.
 However, if you have growth in mind for your website, and you enjoy new features and technology, Wix wins the features war in a landslide.

 Ease of Use